Help to Buy

 If you’re looking to buy a place of your own but struggling to save for a deposit, the UK Government’s Help to Buy scheme could be extremely beneficial.

-Help to Buy allows you to purchase a new-build home with only a 5% deposit.
+A Help to Buy: Equity Loan allows you to purchase a new-build home with only a 5% deposit, subject to eligibility, terms and conditions.
 The Government will then lend you up to 20% of the property value via an equity loan, so you only need to secure a 75% mortgage from a participating bank or building society.
 It’s important to understand that the 20% equity loan offered by the Government is based on a percentage value of your new home, rather than a fixed amount of money.
-This means that the amount you need to repay may rise and fall as the value of your home changes.
+This means that the amount you need to repay may rise and fall as the value of your home changes, and will also need to pay interest after 5 years.

 What Are The Help to Buy Regional Price Caps?